Video Game: Sid Meierís Alpha Centauri aka: Alpha Centauri

 Mind Rape: The way Mind Worms paralyze their victims.

 Mohs Scale of Science Fiction Hardness: Very hard.
 How hard?
 We've already created several of the technologies and secret projects that are in the game.
 The Human Genome Project was completed several years after the game came out and we just recently made monopole magnets, although on a very small scale.
+The hardness obviously decreases as you move up the technology tree toward anti-gravity, singularity reactors and teleportation, but even many of those things haven't been conclusively shown to be impossible yet.

 Moral Event Horizon: In-Universe example when using a Planetbuster, which completely annihilates the target but causes everyone to turn against you, even if you repealed the U.N.
 Charter against atrocities (it only covers minor atrocities, such as using chemical weapons and nerve stapling) or use them against aliens.
 Including Planet.
 People will get nervous if you so much as build one, and when another faction lets you know they have, you know they're about to try to extort you for something.
 Nerve Stapling will result in a very negative reaction as well.